CDSP-SCPO/epx2013/README.md

 ## Update the settings file
 Inside the europolix directory, update the settings.py file.
-At the beginning, modify WEB_ROOT to point to the address of your server.
+At the beginning, modify `WEB_ROOT` to point to the address of your server.
-In the databases section, update the user and password to correspond to your mysql ids.
+In the `DATABASES` section, update `USER` and `PASSWORD` to correspond to your mysql ids.